WiseFox-Tr/bmi_calculator---flutter_training---/README.md

+# abstract :
+This project is part of the course "The Complete 2021 Flutter Development Bootcamp with Dart" directed by Dr. Angela Yu.
+In addition to the concepts covered, I added a custom internationalization system (en & fr).

 ![App Brewery Banner](https://github.com/londonappbrewery/Images/blob/master/AppBreweryBanner.png)

 # BMI Calculator 💪
 ## Goal

 The objective of this tutorial is to look at how to customise Flutter Widgets to achieve our own beautiful user interface designs.

 ## What you will create